the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-personal.md

 ### Personal data policies
 There are various policies in place in different countries to protect the rights of individuals over their personal data.
+For example, in Australia personal data is regulated under the [Australian Privacy Act](https://www.oaic.gov.au/privacy/the-privacy-act/).
-For example, in the European Union the **GDPR** (General Data Protection Regulation) applies to the processing of personal data and may require you to carry out a Data Protection Impact Assessment ([DPIA](https://youtu.be/YRiCb3unz3g?t=988)).
+In the European Union the **GDPR** (General Data Protection Regulation) applies to the processing of personal data and may require you to carry out a Data Protection Impact Assessment ([DPIA](https://youtu.be/YRiCb3unz3g?t=988)).
 Processing means doing anything with a person's information, including collection, storage, analysis, sharing, deletion and destruction.
 To ensure that you are up to date with the requirements of managing sensitive data, please review the national/institutional policies that apply to your research.
 See {cite}`Smith2015participantdata` for recommended practices for sharing clinical trial data.